-- O The research grants for Multi-year Funds are budgeted at one time, so for funded research projects planned for a multi-year period, JSPS makes the provisional grant decision and the official grant decision on a research grant for the entire research period in the first year. - O The research grants can be used ahead of schedule based on the progress of the research. - O During the period of the funded project, the research grants can be carried over to the next fiscal year without prior authorization procedures. - O During the period of the funded project, goods can be purchased over multiple fiscal years.
+- O The research grants can be used ahead of schedule based on the progress of the research. - O During the period of the funded project, the research grants can be carried over to the next fiscal year without prior authorization procedures. - O During the period of the funded project, goods can be purchased over multiple fiscal years.

-As for FY2022, the research categories funded by the Multi-year Fund are as follows:
+As for FY2023, the research categories funded by the Multi-year Fund are as follows:

 - -Grant-in-Aid for Scientific Research (C)

 - -Grant-in-Aid for Challenging Research (Pioneering / Exploratory)

 - -Grant-in-Aid for Young Scientists (B)

 - -Grant-in-Aid for Early-Career Scientists

-- -Grant-in-Aid for Research Activity Start-up - -Grant-in-Aid for Special Purposes - -Fund for the Promotion of Joint International Research (International Leading Research, Fostering Joint International Research (A/B), Home-Returning Researcher Development Research and International Activities Supporting Group) - -Grant-in-Aid for Scientific Research (B) (application section "Generative Research Fields")
+- -Grant-in-Aid for Research Activity Start-up

+- -Grant-in-Aid for JSPS Fellows - -Grant-in-Aid for Special Purposes - -Fund for the Promotion of Joint International Research (International Leading Research, Fostering Joint International Research, International Collaborative Research, Home-Returning Researcher Development Research and International Activities Supporting Group) - -Grant-in-Aid for Scientific Research (B) (application section "Generative Research Fields")